datanav/docs/tutorial-inbound-pipe-rest.rst

 ``"id_expression": {{ id }}``

-Unless otherwise stated, the HubSpot API only provides some data in each dictionary per default unless otherwise stated.
+Unless otherwise stated, the HubSpot API only provides some data in each dictionary per default.
 However, the API allows you to query which ever contact data you want.
 In our case, we would like to add our own query parameter to the API where we decide what kind of data we wish to request.
 In Sesam we can do this by using the REST source attribute ``properties``.
 The ``properties`` attribute allows us to supply the Sesam system we connect to with pipe specific instructions which in turn allows our source system configurations to be as generic as possible.

 Creating our inbound pipe
 -------------------------